 For example, if you want to convey energy and movement, try using heavier lines that are closer together.
 If you want to create a more calming effect, use lighter lines that are further apart.

-You can also experiment with different shading techniques to create more depth and dimension in your drawings.
+You can also experiment with different drawing techniques to create more depth and dimension in your drawings.
 Try using cross hatching or tonal shading to add shadows and highlights.

 One tip to make your charcoal drawings appear more expressive, is to tape your paper to a drawing board and stand up at an easel to draw.
 Hold your charcoal stick at its base, rather than close to the tip and draw in sweeping strokes by moving your elbow, rather than by moving your wrist.
 This way, you can create larger marks across the paper and it will give you greater control over the medium.